 The top schools for real estate

-- University of Pennsylvania, Philadelphia
+- University of Pennsylvania: Philadelphia.

-- University of Wisconsin -- Madison, Wisconsin
+- University of Wisconsin: Madison, Wisconsin.

-- New York University, New York City
+- New York University: New York City

-- University of California -- Berkeley, Berkeley, California
+- University of California, Berkeley: Berkeley, California.

-- University of Southern California, Los Angeles
+- University of Southern California: Los Angeles.

-- University of Georgia, Athens, Georgia
+- University of Georgia: Athens, Georgia.

-- University of Florida, Gainesville, Florida
+- University of Florida: Gainesville, Florida.

-- Florida State University, Tallahassee, Florida
+- Florida State University: Tallahassee, Florida.

-- Georgia State University, Atlanta
+- Georgia State University: Atlanta.

-- Cornell University, Ithaca, New York
+- Cornell University: Ithaca, New York.

 While these are the top schools by U.S. News & World Report's standards, they are by no means the only programs you can consider for an undergraduate or graduate degree program.
-When considering what type of real estate school is best for your career goals, there are many considerations, not the least of which is cost.
+When pondering what type of real estate school would be best for your career goals, there are many things to consider, not the least of which is cost.

-The bottom line
+The Millionacres bottom line